basho-labs/little_riak_book/en/03-developers.md

 descriptive dimension to the object, such as *secondary indexes*, *link walking*, or *search*.

-Next we'll peek further under the hook, and see how to set up and manage a cluster of your own, and what you should know.
+Next we'll peek further under the hood, and see how to set up and manage a cluster of your own, and what you should know.